Clinical Trials

 Clinical trials are studies designed to evaluate new treatment options for patients who have been diagnosed with cancer.
 A clinical trial provides information regarding the effectiveness and the safety of different types of cancer treatments.
 The goal of clinical research is to find new treatment options that will provide better outcomes for cancer patients.

-Our research department provides access to many new evolving therapies.
+The research department at PCI provides access to many new evolving therapies.
 We are actively sought out by many of the major pharmaceutical companies to provide state of the art clinical trials of new treatments for cancer.
-We also have access to new studies through the Atlanta Regional Community Clinical Oncology Program (CCOP).
-If the need arises, we coordinate referrals and /or therapy to major cancer centers across the United States.
+We contribute to the development of oncological therapies and advancements that results in better life expectancies in a multitude of cancer patients.
+Our oncologists work with members of the Clinical Research Department to review patient records and identify those who would benefit from the promising new therapies offered in clinical trials.

 What are the Phases of a Clinical Trial?